 Newark's Drinking Water Problem: Lead And Unreliable Filters

-Lead contamination in Newark, N.J.'s, drinking water is not new a problem, but the city's fleeting solution has become newly problematic.
+Lead contamination in the drinking water in Newark, N.J., is not a new problem, but the city's fleeting solution has become newly problematic.

 Officials in Newark, the state's largest city, which supplies water to some 280,000 people, began to hand out bottled water Monday.

-That's because the U.S. Environmental Protection Agency has questioned water filters that the city distributed to residents.
+That's because the U.S. Environmental Protection Agency has concerns about water filters that the city distributed to residents.

-Last fall, Newark gave out more than 40,000 water filters, even going door-to-door to reach families with lead service lines.
+Last fall, Newark gave out more than 40,000 water filters, even going door to door to reach families with lead service lines.
 The toxin is believed to have leached into drinking water through the old pipes between water treatment plants and people's homes.
-Free filters and cartridges would remove "99%" of lead, the city of Newark said.
+Free filters and cartridges would remove 99% of lead, the city of Newark said.

 But recent test results introduced an element of doubt about that claim.
 A regional administrator at the EPA sent a letter Friday to city officials, saying tests on two homes suggested the filters "may not be reliably effective."
 Samples showed the filtered drinking water had lead levels exceeding 15 parts per billion, which is the federal and state standard, EPA regional administrator Peter Lopez said.